mloubout/SC20Paper/paper.md

 ## Conclusions

+In this work, we extended previous simple example to realistic physics modeling and real-qorld scale inverse problem.
 Can solve large scale and non-trivial physics problem both on conventional clusters and in the Cloud Good performance
 High-level interface that allows simple and mathematically based expression of complicated physics.